 Adding filters

-You can create filters for your online store that let customers refine which products appear on collection pages and in search results.
+You can use the Shopify Search & Discovery app to create filters for your online store that let customers refine which products are displayed on collection pages and in search results.
 For example, a store that sells watches could create filters for brand name, price, dial size, and water resistance.

 Requirements